Addressing the DESI DR2 Phantom-Crossing Anomaly and Enhanced $H_0$ Tension with Reconstructed Scalar-Tensor Gravity: A recipe to reconstruct the scalar tensor Lagrangian

 Panel~(a) of Figure~\ref{fig:Fz_Uz_plots} shows the reconstructed coupling function $F(z)$ in the range $0 \leq z \lesssim 2$, quantifying deviations from General Relativity via the effective gravitational coupling.
 By construction, all models satisfy $F(0) = 1$, ensuring consistency with local tests.
 At higher redshifts, $F(z)$ systematically departs from unity with similar qualitative trends across parametrizations.
 For example, in the CPL model (solid blue curve), $F(z)$ decreases from $F(0) = 1$ to $F(z \sim 1) \approx 0.97$--$0.975$, implying a slightly stronger gravity in the past.

 Panel~(b) of Figure~\ref{fig:Fz_Uz_plots} displays the rescaled scalar potential $U(z)$.
 At $z = 0$, all parametrizations yield $U(0) \simeq 2.10$--$2.15$.
-With increasing redshift, $U(z)$ declines monotonically, reaching $U(z \sim 2) \simeq 0.5$--$1.25$ for three models, while the BA case reaches zero before $z=2$.
+With increasing redshift, $U(z)$ declines monotonically, reaching $U(z \sim 2) \simeq 1$--$1.5$ for four models.
 This behaviour indicates that, as we approach the present epoch, dark energy progressively dominates over matter.

 Panel~(c) presents the kinetic term $\Phi'^2(z)$ for all models.
 As shown, $\Phi'^2(z) \geq 0$ throughout the range $0 \leq z \lesssim 2$, confirming physical consistency.
 The function $\Phi'(z)$ remains close to zero up to $z \approx 1.75$, indicating minimal scalar field evolution at the present epoch.
-Beyond this point, it increases for all parametrizations—most notably for the BA model (orange dashed line), which reaches $\sim 0.2$ at $z = 2$.
+Beyond this point, it increases for all parametrizations—most notably for the JBP model (red dotted line), which reaches $\sim 0.05$ at $z = 2$.
 Figure~\ref{fig:Phiz_plot} shows the reconstructed scalar field $\Phi(z)$, obtained by integrating the reconstructed $\Phi'^2(z)$:

 with $\Phi(0) = 0$.
 We adopt the positive branch for plotting.
-The field increases monotonically with redshift, reaching $\Phi(z \sim 2) \simeq 0.25$--$0.3$.
+The field increases monotonically with redshift, reaching $\Phi(z \sim 2) \simeq 0.01$--$0.05$.